 Welcome to the EUSCREEN cost-effectiveness model.

 A good way to start with the model would be to first calculate the cost-effectiveness of your current screening programme if one is present, because data about the current screening programme will be most easily accessible to you.
-After this you can adjust variables to see what effect a change of screening professional, screening test, age of screening, number of screening steps, etcetera will have.
+After this you can adjust variables to see what effect a change of screening test, age of screening, number of screening steps, etcetera will have.

 It is important to realise that the accuracy of the prediction is dependent upon the accuracy of the variables you supply.
 Notably, the sensitivity and specificity of a screening test, performed by a given professional at a given age, are often unknown and you will have to make estimates.
 The specificity can be estimated if you know how many children were referred after an abnormal screening test and were later found to be OK.
 For estimation of the sensitivity, however, you need to know how many children with a normal screening test were found to have hearing impairment or amblyopia later in life.

 For more information, please consult the EUSCREEN Manual for implementation or modification of child vision and hearing screening programmes.

 The EUSCREEN team would like to thank everyone who has tested the model, as comments and feedback provided by the testers have been invaluable in further developing and refining the model.